 Data comes in different forms, including numbers, texts, image, audio and videos.
 All data types are transformed into a uniform representation called a bit pattern.
 A number is changed to the binary system before being stored in computer memory.
 There are two ways to handle the decimal point: fixed-point and floating-point.
 Integers can be taught of as numbers in which the position of the decimal point is fixed: the decimal point is at the right of the least significant bit.
 An unsigned integer is an integer that can never be negative.
 One of the methods used to store a signed integer is the sign-and-magnitude format.
 In this format, the leftmost bit is used to show the sign and the rest of the bits define the magnitude.
 Sign and magnitude are separated from each other.
-Almost all computers use the two's complement representation to store a signed integer in an n-bit memory location.
-In two's complement representation, the leftmost bit defines the sign of the integer, but sign and magnitude are not separated from each other.
+In two's com Comment magnitude are separated from each other.
+In two's com Commented [18]: Word to word repetition of what was written representation, the leftmost bit defines the sign of the integer, but sign and second lines of page 88.

+magnitude are not separated from each other.